Magnetic Resonance Imaging (Long)

-The goal of the Magnetic Resonance Imaging (Long) is to thoroughly prepare students for the tasks and responsibilities of an entry level Magnetic Resonance Imaging technologist.
+The goal of the Magnetic Resonance Imaging (Long) is to prepare students for the tasks and responsibilities of an entry-level Magnetic Resonance Imaging technologist.
 WCUI accomplishes this objective by combining instruction with laboratory hands on training.
 Each student also completes an externship at a hospital or imaging facility.
-The Magnetic Resonance Imaging (Long) at West Coast Ultrasound Institute is accredited by ARMRIT.
+The Magnetic Resonance Imaging (Long) program at West Coast Ultrasound Institute is programatically accredited by ARMRIT.

-Upon completion of the Magnetic Resonance Imaging (Long), graduates are eligible to sit for the American Registry of Magnetic Resonance Imaging Technologists (ARMRIT) – http://www.armrit.org/ National Certification examination.
-Please Note: This is not and will not make you eligible to take an ARRT Certification.
+Upon completion of the Magnetic Resonance Imaging (Long) program, graduates are eligible to sit for the American Registry of Magnetic Resonance Imaging Technologists (ARMRIT) registry exam. http://www.armrit.org/ National Certification examination.
+Please Note: This is not and will not make you eligible to take an ARRT Certification exam.

 MAGNETIC RESONANCE IMAGING (Long)

 Clock Hours: 1720 Quarter | Credit Units: 80 | 15 Months

 Credential Awarded: Diploma

 Clock Hours: 300 Quarter Credit Units: 16

 This course introduces the student to the fundamentals of working as a medical

 professional.
 Students are introduced to all of the major systems of the human

 body.
 This course introduces basic anatomy, physiology, some pathology, and